Who is Choose Energy?

 Can I really switch my energy suppliers?

 It depends.
-More than 20 states and Washington, D.C. allow residents some choice in selecting their energy suppliers, including California, Connecticut, Delaware, Maine, Maryland, Massachusetts, Michigan, Illinois, Texas, New Jersey, New York, Ohio, Pennsylvania, and others.
+More than 20 states and Washington, D.C., allow residents some choice in selecting their energy suppliers.
+The states include Pennsylvania, Massachusetts, Ohio, Connecticut, Delaware, Maine, Maryland, Michigan, Illinois, Texas, New Jersey, and New York.

-As other states move to give residents more choice in their energy service, we will be rolling out service into new areas.
+As other states move to give residents choice in their energy service, we will roll out service into new areas.
 So stay tuned to see what your options are.